 Dentures are fabricated teeth made to replace teeth you have lost.
 Advances in dentistry have made many improvements in the fabrication of dentures.
-They are now more natural looking and comfortable.
+They are now more natural-looking and comfortable than ever before.

 Dentures can be complete or partial.
-Complete dentures cover your entire upper or lower jaw while partial dentures replace only one or a few teeth.
-Complete dentures are called “conventional” or “immediate” according to when they are made and when they are inserted into the mouth.
+Complete dentures cover your entire upper or lower jaw, while partial dentures replace only one or a few teeth.
+Complete dentures are called “conventional” or “immediate,” and they are the type most people are familiar with.

 Types of Dentures

-Dentures can improve your facial appearance and smile.
-Replacing lost or missing teeth has important benefits for your health and appearance.
-A denture provides support for cheeks and lips, filling out your face and profile.
+They also have preventative abilities.
+A set of dentures provides support for cheeks and lips, filling out your face and profile.
 Without this support, sagging facial muscles can make someone with missing teeth appear older and reduce the ability to eat and speak.